Best 3 Days in Prague Itinerary: A Travel Guide to Czech Republic

 Dresden to Prague

 There is also a train from Dresden to Prague with DB train (Deutsche Bahn).
-Buy tickets on the app or from their website here: https://www.bahn.com/en.
 However, cheaper train tickets may be found with Czech Railways.
 In addition, there is also a Flixbus that travels between Dresden and Prague for roughly around the same price.
-Flixbus tickets can be bought through their website.

 View of Prague from Letna Park